cyrilwanner/next-optimized-images/UPGRADING.md

 ## From version `1.x` to `2.x`

-From version 1 to 2, some breaking changes got introduced.
+From version 1 to 2, some breaking changes were introduced.
 Please read this document carefully and update your configuration if needed.

 ### Optional optimization packages